nuria-fl/radio-liberty-docs/README.md

 # radio-liberty-docs

-WARNING!
-Potential spoilers about my upcoming game inside.
+Just a place to store ideas, diagrams and other info about my upcoming game.

+## ⚠️⚠️⚠️WARNING!⚠️️️️️️️️⚠️⚠️

+Spoilers about the game plot inside.
+Do not read if you want to get the most fun out of the game!

+## So why not a private repo?

+Because potatoes.